Wisdom Teeth Extraction

 - You experience discomfort at and surrounding your third molars

 - You notice swelling, redness, a foul taste, or other symptions of infection near your wisdom teeth

-- Dr. Samaniego determines that your wisdom teeth are impacted (often by taking a digital x-ray).
+- Dr. Aves determines that your wisdom teeth are impacted (often by taking a digital x-ray).

 - You are in good general health, able to undergo anesthesia and heal properly from this procedure.
 We typically recommend that patients undergo wisdom tooth removal before age 25 since this usually allows them to heal more successfully and quickly.

-Dr. Samaniego can examine your mouth, run diagnostic tests, review your dental record, and discuss your concerns with you to determine if you are eligible for wisdom tooth extraction.
+Dr. Aves can examine your mouth, run diagnostic tests, review your dental record, and discuss your concerns with you to determine if you are eligible for wisdom tooth extraction.

 The Wisdom Teeth Extraction Procedure